zhengjilai/Raft-based-Distributed-Lock/README.md

 }
 ```

+You can revise the above address list when doing more complicated integrated tests.

 ### Distributed deployment example
-Distributed deployment can be conducted with the following prerequisites.
+Distributed deployment can be conducted under the following prerequisites.

 - At least 3 remote machines are available and can communicate with each other.
 - All remote machines enables ssh no-passwd-login (PublicKeyAuthentication).
 - All remote machines can expose at least two ports (for node-to-node connection and cli-srv connection).
 - Docker and docker-compose are both available on remote machines.

-All materials for distributed test are placed in `$PROJECT_DIR/experiments/distributed_tests`.
+All materials for distributed deployment experiment are placed in `$PROJECT_DIR/experiments/distributed_tests`.

 To conduct distributed test,
 first revise the shell variables in config `$PROJECT_DIR/experiments/distributed_tests/distributed_deploy.sh`,